 - One (1) from another music or education professional.

-- Students must compose and submit at least one (probably two) 500 word essay.
+- Students must compose and submit two 500 word essays.

 - Students must provide information about family income, estimated family contribution towards college, and tuition rates on which the committee can ascertain financial need.

 - Students must submit an official transcript from the most recent semester.